lovablelabs/docs/src/features/index.md

     ---

-    Discover the various tech stacks you can use with GPT Engineer to build robust applications.
+    You can configure the tech stack GPT Engineer starts from.

     [:octicons-arrow-right-24: Tech stacks](techstacks.md)